hollowdoor/penumbra/README.md

 About
 -----

-Look at [create-coroutine](https://www.npmjs.com/package/create-coroutine) to learn more about what is running the task callbacks in `penumbra`.

 `penumbra` is task agnostic.
 Use it as a build tool, auto updater, a command line template, or a full program for doing whatever.
 There's no writing/reading/watch functions, arguments parsing, or anything helpful so get those elsewhere.